MyProjectsProgress/Movie_Recommender/README.md

-Sure, here's a sample repository description for a movie recommender system:

----

 # Movie Recommender System

 This repository contains a movie recommender system built using machine learning and collaborative filtering techniques.
 The goal of this project is to provide personalized movie recommendations to users based on their historical movie preferences and the preferences of similar users.